Finance and Funding

 Payment methods

-All students are liable to pay their fees for the duration of their standard period of fee liability.
+All matriculated students are liable to pay course fees for the duration of their standard period of fee liability.
 Please see the University website for a definition of fee liability.

-Fees will be billed on the first battels statement and must be paid in full by the end of 1st week of Michaelmas (autumn/fall) term.
+Course fees are billed on the first battels statement and must be paid in full by the end of first week of Michaelmas (autumn/fall) term.

-Students holding scholarships that will be paid to them in instalments so that they can then pay fees etc. to the College may be able to arrange a payment plan to align with payments from the funding body.
+Students holding scholarships or government loans that will be paid to them in instalments may be able to arrange a payment plan to align with payments from the funding body.
 The College will require evidence from the sponsor showing the schedule of payment the student will receive.
-Please contact the Accounts team.
+Please contact the Assistant Accountant if you require further details.

 US federal loan funding

-As the exchange rate between USD and GBP will vary, an exact sum cannot be established at the start of the year.
+As the exchange rate between USD and GBP will vary, exact sums cannot be established until each disbursement is received.

-Research students who have reached their standard period of fee liability (usually 6 terms for MLitt students and DPhil students who previously completed an MPhil or 9 terms for all other DPhil students, but see the University website for a full definition) and continue to be enrolled and studying will then be liable to pay the University continuation charge.
+The standard period of course fee liability is usually six terms for MLitt students and DPhil students who previously completed an MPhil or nine terms for all other DPhil students.
+See the University website for a full definition.
+Research students who have reached their standard period of course fee liability and continue to be enrolled and studying will then be liable to pay continuation charges.

-Charges are payable up to and including the term in which a thesis is submitted (even if a thesis is later referred back).
+Continuation charges are payable up to and including the term in which a thesis is submitted (even if a thesis is later referred back).
+The deadline to submit a thesis is Saturday of 0th week of that term Submission after this date will be liable for the upcoming term.
 The charges are not payable during any term in which a student is suspended.

 The University continuation charge is billed and collected by the University.